Good Girls Revolt Star Shares Her Sexual Harassment Story:

 Advertisement

 When I slept with the boss, it didn’t look like Harvey Weinstein trapping me in his hotel room.
-With the inexperienced eyes of a 21-year-old, it actually looked a lot more like love, I thought.
-But a bad kind of love that I should never have entertained and only did because I was some opportunistic Tracy Flick type, unprincipled and dishonest and not good enough to be taken seriously for her robust intelligence and peerless hard work.
-Because years of therapy have transformed my self-esteem and self-awareness, I was gutted to find myself suddenly in the middle of that gym last week, panting for air between choked sobs.
+With the inexperienced eyes of a 21 year old, it actually looked a lot more like love.
+I thought.
+But a bad kind of love that I should never have entertained and only did so because I was some opportunistic Tracy Flick type, unprincipled and dishonest and not good enough to be taken seriously for her robust intelligence and peerless hard work.
+Because years of therapy have transformed my self-esteem and self awareness, I was gutted to find myself suddenly in the middle of that gym last week, panting for air between choked sobs.
 I had said yes.
 I had said yes.
 I can’t believe I said yes.

 I’ve learned that the experiences I am ashamed of are rarely strange and unique to me.
 If I’m feeling guilt and self loathing, more likely than not, there is a legion of other women having a similar experience.